BigVeezus/fx-service/README.md

 2. **Wallet Management**

-   - Users can have multiple currency wallets
+   - Users can have multiple currency wallets and have 4 wallets on creation
    - System prevents overdrafts (transactions are rejected if insufficient funds)
    - Wallet balances are updated atomically during transactions